Kathleen Brennan

-Kathleen Patricia Brennan (born 1955) is an American musician, songwriter, record producer, and artist.
+Kathleen Patricia Brennan (born 1955) is an Irish-American musician, songwriter, record producer, and artist.
 She is known for her work as a co-writer, producer, and influence on the work of her husband Tom Waits.

 Biography

-Brennan was born in Cork, Ireland and grew up in Johnsburg, Illinois in the US, after her family moved there when she was young.
-Brennan and Waits first met in 1978 when Waits made his acting debut in Paradise Alley while Brennan was a scriptwriter, and then again during production of the Francis Ford Coppola film One from the Heart.
+Brennan was born in Cork, Ireland and grew up in Johnsburg, Illinois, US.
+Brennan and her husband Tom Waits first met in 1978 on the set of Paradise Alley, where Brennan was a scriptwriter and Waits was making his acting debut.
+They met again during production of the Francis Ford Coppola film One from the Heart.
 At the time, Brennan worked at the American Zoetrope studio as a script analyst, while Waits composed the score for One from the Heart.
 According to Waits, they met on New Year's Eve.

-Waits dedicated his 1980 song Jersey Girl to Brennan, and they were married later that year in the Always Forever Wedding Chapel.
+Waits dedicated his 1980 song "Jersey Girl" to Brennan, and they were married later that year in the Always Forever Wedding Chapel.
 After they married, Brennan encouraged Waits to become his own producer.

-Brennan is generally regarded as the catalyst for Waits' shift towards more experimental sound beginning with the 1983 album Swordfishtrombones, which Waits produced on dare from Brennan.
-Her first co-writing credit appears on Rain Dogs in 1985 for "Hang Down Your Head", and by 1992 she was his main producer and constant song-writing partner; her record collection introduced him to the music of Captain Beefheart.
+Brennan is generally regarded as the catalyst for Waits' shift towards more experimental sound beginning with the 1983 album Swordfishtrombones, which Waits produced on a dare from Brennan.
+Her first co-writing credit appears on Rain Dogs in 1985 for "Hang Down Your Head", and by 1992 she was his main producer and song-writing partner.
+She introduced Waits to the music of Captain Beefheart.
 Her work includes co-writing and collaboration on the albums Franks Wild Years (1987), Alice (2002), and Blood Money (2002), as well as the musicals The Black Rider (1989) and Woyzeck (2000).

-Waits has described Brennan as "a remarkable collaborator...
+Waits has described Brennan as "a remarkable collaborator....
 She's bold, inventive and fearless.
 That's who you wanna go in the woods with, right?
 Somebody who finishes your sentences for you."
 Waits has also said: "She doesn't like the limelight, but she's an incandescent presence on all songs we work on together."
 In 2008, Waits described their collaboration as "one person holds the nail and the other one swings the hammer".
 In 2020, Brennan described Waits' songs as either "grim reapers" or "grand weepers".

+In 2023, Waits and Brennan oversaw reissues of remastered versions of Swordfishtrombones, Rain Dogs, Frank's Wild Years, Bone Machine, and The Black Rider.
+The remasters used original master tapes and were marketed as "The Island Years", because they were originally released on Island Records.